bzaar/prolog/README.md

 *   Walk the solution tree – see exactly how the Prolog engine arrived at a solution.
 Or if you are writing a parser, your solution tree will be your parse tree as well.

-*   Seamless .NET interoperability.
+*   Seamless two-way .NET interoperability.
 Easily write your own predicates in a .NET language to query external databases or web services or simply do things that are best described imperatively.
 See `ExternalPredicateDeclaration`, `ExternalPredicateDefinition`.

 *   Break/resume – once a solution is found, the .NET host can stop the Prolog engine or continue searching for more solutions.